 Or toll free 1800 621 903

-The annual export meat licence application levy is $500.
-This fee does not apply where the applicant is the occupier of a registered export meat establishment.
+The annual meat export licence charge is $326.
+This charge does not apply where the applicant is the occupier of a registered establishment.

 For information on how to register as an exporter for electronic export permits.